Grooming A Puppy: His First Time

 Gently clear away any sleep from your puppy's eyes with damp cotton wool.

-Do this daily if necessary and use a separate piece of cotton wool for each eye to avoid the possibility of transferring infection from one eye to the other.
+Do this daily if necessary, and use a separate piece of cotton wool for each eye to avoid the possibility of transferring infection from one eye to the other.

-If you'd like to brush up on health problems that could affect your dog's eyes during his lifetime, simply follow the link.
+If you'd like to brush up on health problems that could affect your dog's eyes during his lifetime, follow the link.

-Grooming A Puppy: Cocker Spaniel Ears
+Grooming A Cocker Spaniel Puppy: Cocker Spaniel Ears

 Handle your puppy's ears as often as you can.
-I'm sure that won't be too difficult to do, will it?
-Cocker Spaniel ears are adorable!
+That won't be too difficult to do, will it?

 You can learn how to clean your Cocker's ears and spot the signs of infections in your puppy's ears here.